Indiana Jones and the Temple of Doom: Cast

 Additionally, Roy Chiao portrays Lao Che, a Shanghai crime boss who, with his sons Chen (Chua Kah Joo) and Kao Kan (Ric Young), hires Indy to recover the cremated ashes of one of his ancestors.
 David Yip (in his film debut) portrays Wu Han, a friend of Indy, who is killed in Club Obi Wan.
-Raj Singh portrays Zalim Singh, the adolescent Maharajá of Pankot (his voice is dubbed by Katie Leigh), and D. R. Nanayakkara portrays the village Shaman, the leader of a small village that recruits Indy to retrieve their stolen sacred Shiva lingam stone.
+Raj Singh portrays Zalim Singh, the adolescent Maharaja of Pankot (his voice is dubbed by Katie Leigh.
+D. R. Nanayakkara portrays the village Shaman, the leader of the small village of Mayapore that recruits Indy to retrieve their stolen sacred stone.
 Denawaka Hamine and Iranganie Serasinghe play two of the village women.

 Professional wrestler Pat Roach plays the Thuggee overseer in the mines whom Indy has a large brawl with; Roach had previously appeared as a German mechanic and a Giant Sherpa who brawls with Indy in Raiders of the Lost Ark.
 Dan Aykroyd appears briefly and with a British accent as Earl Weber, who arranges air transport out of Shanghai for Jones, Willie, and Short Round and meets them at the airport.
 Steven Spielberg, George Lucas, Frank Marshall, and Kathleen Kennedy have cameos at the airport.